Multinational Force in Lebanon: Barracks bombing

 Marine Gen. P.X.
 Kelley (left) and Col. Tim Geraghty (right) take Vice President George H. W. Bush on a tour around the site of the Beirut barracks bombing two days after the explosion.

-The MNF suffered its greatest number of casualties on October 23 in an act of terrorism, when Shia suicide bombers driving two truck bombs loaded with the equivalent of six tons of TNT plowed into the U.S. and French barracks in two simultaneous attacks, killing 241 U.S. servicemen and 58 French paratroopers.
+The MNF suffered its greatest number of casualties on October 23, when Shia suicide bombers driving two truck bombs loaded with the equivalent of six tons of TNT plowed into the U.S. and French barracks in two simultaneous attacks, killing 241 U.S. servicemen and 58 French paratroopers.
 The force of the explosion ripped the barracks compound building from its foundation, the building then imploded upon itself.
 FBI Forensic Laboratory personnel investigating the scene of the attack described the blast as the largest non-nuclear explosion they've witnessed.
 The FBI also concluded that, even if the truck had not reached the building, and had exploded instead on the roadway at a distance of 330 ft from the building, nearly the same amount of damage and a significant number of casualties still would have resulted.
 On October 26 as Vice President Bush visited Beirut, Company B positions took 15 mortar rounds over a two-hour period.
 They returned the fire with 21 rounds of high-explosive 81 mm ammunition.
 Before the month was over, the MAU would suffer three more wounded, none of whom needed to be evacuated.
 A large congressional delegation arrived on October 29 and was briefed and given a tour of the MAU positions.
 Other high-level visitors toured the scene at the end of October and the beginning of November.

 With this incident, the public began to question the wisdom of having the MNF in Lebanon and calls to withdraw from Lebanon grew louder.
 Nevertheless, President Reagan reasserted his commitment to seeing his foreign policy goals out in Lebanon.